bunny-k28/python_game/README.md

         7. The game will end up if the player guesses the correct word within his/her given lifes or if the player looses all its lifes/turns because of wrong guesses

-        # note:- If you'd rather not do "hangman" because of the violence aspect, that's fine!
+4. NOTE:- If you'd rather not do "hangman" because of the violence aspect, that's fine!
           Please make "snowman" instead.
 You can see an example in the wikihow link (https://www.wikihow.com/Play-Hangman).